-As some of you know, I’ve made a move from consulting back into a full-time employee for Crop Pro Insurance.
+As some of you know, I’ve moved from consulting back into a full-time employee for Crop Pro Insurance.
 There was so much opportunity in this role.
 First of all, this role gives me my first full-time data science credit.
 I also get to build a team to support data science projects.
 On top of that, I get to push my data automation code to the next level.
 All of these work together to make me ask one question: “Can we build a tool that would assist in Data Analysis tasks?”

 What does a data analyst do?

 I’m not saying data analysts aren’t doing anything.
-What I am asking is can we list what they are doing so we can identify tasks that are ripe for automation.
+What I am asking is can we list what they are doing so we can identify tasks that are ripe for automation?

 They Collect Ontology

-During the first couple weeks of the new job, a lot of my time is spent learning about the business.
+During the first couple weeks of the new job, much of my time is spent learning about the business.
 I’m learning new acronyms, new vocabulary, and new concepts.
 The fancy word for this analysis is Ontology Collection.
 Data analysts will collect this information on paper or in OneNote.
 Eventually, they’ll create documentation where they put all of this information in a human-readable form that is useful for both developers and business owners to communicate about the business using a single language.

 I’ve found that the process of gathering this kind of information isn’t structured.
 It’s generally a set of conversations between the analysts and the Subject Matter Experts (SMEs).
 For the most part, the analyst records notes while the SMEs talk about all the details of their work.
-It’s up to the analyst to figure out what pieces of information are important, and which they discard.
+It’s up to the analyst to figure out what pieces of information are important and which they discard.
 Right now, I would think this would be a difficult task to automate.
 The end goal of this automation would be a chatbot that would record all the information raw and parse through this information looking for new words and phrases.
-Using each new word and phrase as a prompt to feedback to the SME for further definition.
+Using each new word and phrase as a prompt to give feedback to the SME for further definition.